jxelbds/kasm/README.md

-- **How to install Kasm:**
+-**How to install Kasm:**

-- setup Linux Server
+-setup Linux Server

-- update the Server
+-update the Server

-- install Kasm:
+-install Kasm:

 ```bash